 Peer tutoring is a free resource dedicated to supporting students and faculty alike.
 We help students to progress academically and meet their educational goals in a number of academic areas.
 We endeavor to nurture students, alleviate academic stress, and act as advocates on their behalf.
 Our tutors are the teachers, doctors, engineers, and other professionals of the future.
-Effective communicators, and strong students themselves, WWU peer tutors have a genuine desire to help their peers!
+Effective communicators and strong students themselves, WWU tutors have a genuine desire to help their peers!

 Peer Tutoring FAQ

 Appointments are required for Writing, and are optional for code reviews.